SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 source: [[KBhPHYS201QuantumWorldBookNotesIndex]]
 ---

-# Large
+# Large and Small
- - Scientific notation is required due to how small particles are
+ - Scientific notation is required to deal with large and small quantities
+	 - This is required in much of particle physics since particles tend to be very small and fast
+ -